bestiejs/benchmark.js/docs/benchmark.md

 ### Returns
 *(Number)*: The index of the matched value or `-1`.

-## <a name="invoke" href="https://github.com/mathiasbynens/benchmark.js/blob/master/benchmark.js#L2136" title="View in source">Benchmark.Suite#invoke</a>
+## <a name="invoke" href="https://github.com/mathiasbynens/benchmark.js/blob/master/benchmark.js#L2165" title="View in source">Benchmark.Suite#invoke</a>
-Invokes a given method, with arguments on all benchmarks in the suite.
+Invokes a method on all benchmarks in the suite.
 <sup><code>[&#9650;][1]</code></sup>

 ### Arguments